-Each year I conduct a review to reflect on the ending professional year, and
+Each year (mostly) I conduct a review to reflect on the ending professional year and

 share the results of that review on this blog.
-Here’s the collection going back
+Here’s the full collection:

 This has become a favorite practice for me.
 The changes seem small day-to-day,

 but over a year they add up.
 Writing this review helps me feel like I’m going

 somewhere.
 Keep showing up and doing your best, everybody, and here’s to a

 Here are some of my milestones from 2020.

 - Started building a software product, per my 2019

 goals.
 Can’t share more yet, but I’m psyched.